jline/jline.github.io/jline-docs/docs/terminal.md

 JLine provides a powerful abstraction for terminal handling through its `Terminal` interface and implementations.
 This allows your application to interact with different terminal types in a consistent way.

+The Terminal component is the foundation of JLine's architecture, providing the low-level interface to the terminal device.
+It's used by the [LineReader](./line-reader.md) to provide advanced line editing capabilities.

 ## Creating a Terminal

 The `TerminalBuilder` class provides a fluent API for creating terminal instances: